 Walking: 3 Expert Tips to Get the Most Out of Each Step

 As the stress of isolation weighs on all of us, there's a surefire stress-buster that you can employ that's right under your feet: walking.
-Photo: Bogdanhoda/iStock/Getty Images Plus
+Photo: adamkaz/Getty Images

 Walk away stress.
 That’s right.
 That daily lockdown walk is doing more for us than just boosting our step count.
 Walking is one of the best stress-busting exercises, and one reason is that, for most of us, there’s no gym required.
 And all you need is a good pair of walking shoes.